robbiew/ReTRoGRaDe/memory-bank/menu-system.md

 ## Integration with BBS Flow

-- Add "Start Menu" to configuration (default 'MAIN').
+- Add "Start Menu" to configuration (default 'MainMenu').
 - Post-login, load start menu and enter execution loop.
 - Add "Menu Editor" to TUI config under Editors.
 - For pre-login, consider a separate menu or integrate with login UI.